ScootKit/CustomDCBot/README.md

     * `aliases`: Array of all aliases.
 Should contain the value of `name`.
 * `config`
   * `args`: How many arguments does this command *at least* need?
-  * `restricted`: Can this command only be run by the bot owner (e.g. change status or something IDK, boolean)
+  * `restricted`: Can this command only be run one of the bot operators (e.g. config reloading, change status or ..., boolean)

 An event file should export the following things:
 * `run`: Function that gets triggered if the event gets executed (provided arguments: `client` (discord.js Client) and all the arguments that gets past by discord.js for this event)